 Southern Belize is a good first stop in a tropical bird-watching tour.
 A few days in the rainforest with a good guide is likely to net you well over a hundred species.
 Time your visit to coincide with breeding and migration, which runs from February through March.

-lion, African elephant, Cape buffalo, leopard, and rhinoceros.
+In Africa, the big five game animals include: lion, African elephant, Cape buffalo, leopard, and rhinoceros.
 The term Big Five was coined by big-game hunters and refers to the five most difficult animals in Africa to hunt on foot.
 Subsequently the term was adopted by safari tour operators for marketing purposes.
-The term is still used in most tourist and wildlife guides… Read more »
+The term is… Read more

 Years ago, the only thing that mattered to me when flying by air was ticket price.
 The proliferation of fee-comparison websites felt like a good thing.
 It allowed me to shop by price with the assurance that competition among carriers had brought the price down – or at least kept it within reasonable bounds in… Read more

 Birdwatchers and Amazon explorers may now say goodbye and good riddance to the white-knuckled joy ride that landing in the Quito, Ecuador airport.
 The Mariscal Sucre International Airport, which is precariously wedged between towering volcanoes and municipal blocks high on the western Andean slope, was considered by some as one of the five most dangerous airports in… Read more

 Blessed with a rich and diverse river eco-system, Laredo is home to hundreds of species of local and migratory birds, which include prized finds such as: White-collared Seedeater, Scaled Quail, Grey Hawk, Audubon’s and Altamira Orioles, Brown Jay, Green Parakeets, Muscovy Duck, Red-billed Pigeon and Clay-colored Thrush.
 During this 4-day festival, birders will have a chance… Read more